rorro6787/rorro6787/README.md

         self.leetcode = "https://leetcode.com/u/rorro3382/"

     def __str__(self):
-        return ("My name is Rodrigo and I am finishing my last year of computer engineering at the University of Málaga. " "I am incredibly interested in the workings of AI, whether it is exploring algorithms and techniques of " "machine learning and natural language processing.
+        return ("My name is Rodrigo and I am finishing my last year of software engineering at the University of Málaga. " "I am incredibly interested in the workings of AI, whether it is exploring algorithms and techniques of " "machine learning and natural language processing.
 I constantly seek opportunities to learn and attend " "important events such as Talent Land (where I was a speaker alongside my faculty professor), ARITH 2024 "